Supercharge MacOS

 Log out of your session or restart, and after that keeping ⌘ + ^ + trackpad click anywhere on the app will drag it (you can let go of the keyboard after clicking).
 See a cool video of how it works here

-Simple modifications
+Keyboard modifications

 Very VIM oriented.
 I do recommend the first and second one if you changed the right command to right control in simple modifications.
 You can find them here